abiodun-ayodeji/Attention_based_MultiHead_model_for_aircraft_engine_RUL_prediction_/README.md

 Each head of the AMCNLSTM RUL estimator has two one-dimensional convolution layers, separated by LeakyRelu and BatchNormalization layer.
 It also has one LSTM layer, and a self-attention layer which is then max-pooled and and flattened.
 Each head is used to learn the patterns in each feature in the training input.
 The output from each head is then concatenated, and a dense layer is used as the final output.

-For instance, this is how an AMCNLSTM predictor for an input with ten features look like:
+This is the graph of an AMCNLSTM predictor with ten input features:

 ![Attention-based multihead model](AMCNLSTM.png)